Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 #### Other reasons
 - "Cyclops hatch flaps now always close when you enter cyclops."
 (Inconsequential, you can't see a closed flap from inside.)
 - "You could see your neck when using seaglide with high FOV."
 (Very complex, not worth the effort.)
-- "Gasopod in stasis field does not attack you." ([Stasis Rifle Freeze Fix](https://www.nexusmods.com/subnautica/mods/1255) already does that and more.)
 - "Fixed unused lava geyser particles spawning on every game load."
 (Does cleaning them really help with anything?)
 - "When you saved game while taking poison damage, your health would not restore after reload."
 (Can't figure out a fix.)